jupyterhub/yarnspawner/README.rst

 |travis| |pypi| |conda|

-Spawns JupyterHub single user notebook servers in `Apache YARN`_ containers.
+Spawns JupyterHub single user notebook servers in `Hadoop/YARN`_ containers.
 See `the documentation`_ for more information.

 LICENSE